 Carla Ji-Eun Kim is a director in Sterne Kessler’s Biotechnology & Chemical Practice Group.
+She also serves as the chair of the firm’s Patent Prosecution Practice.
 Carla advises a diverse group of biotechnology companies on building worldwide exclusivities around their products.
 In her practice, Carla focuses on finding and creating innovative ways to extend exclusivities that are well integrated with her clients' technological and business objectives.
 For example, Carla counsels her clients on the preparation, prosecution, and management of complex worldwide patent portfolios in areas of biotechnology such as therapeutic antibodies, antisense technologies, personalized medicine, vaccines, nucleic acid therapies, formulations, bioinformatics, pharmaceuticals, and cell culturing/bioprocessing methods.

 Carla also has extensive experience in IP due diligence investigations and freedom to operate studies, and she prepares patentability, validity, and noninfringement opinions in connection with licensing, acquisition, and investment.